The Texas Legislature requires that all incoming Texas college students must receive a vaccination or booster against bacterial meningitis.

 - Students who are enrolled only in Continuing and Professional Development courses or corporate training programs that are less than 360 contact hours that are not linked to Credit classes.
 Please contact CPD office for additional information.

-Temporary Waivers: Listed below are San Jacinto College students who are not required to receive meningitis vaccinations, but are REQUIRED TO submit documentation for waiver (Meningitis Compliance Form).
+Listed below are San Jacinto College students who are not required to receive meningitis vaccinations, but are REQUIRED TO submit documentation for waiver by submitting this form.

 - Students who present affidavits signed by licensed physicians stating that the vaccination would be injurious to the health of the students;